RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   vertically and horizontally, respectively.
 * Add `Alt+Shift+W` shortcut to close the current split panel.

+#### IPython console
+* Add menu options to start consoles in Pylab, Sympy and Cython modes.

 #### Variable Explorer

 * Add MultiIndex display support to the DataFrame viewer.